 Thousands of prospective students, parents, professionals, school groups, American Sign Language classes and others visit Gallaudet University every year.

 As the world's only university designed for deaf and hard of hearing students, Gallaudet attracts students and visitors from throughout the United States and around the world.

 Visiting our beautiful campus, also known as Kendall Green, is the best way to learn about our exceptional academic programs and to see how we blend history and innovation.

 Guided campus tours are offered Monday through Friday at 9:15 a.m., 11:15 a.m., and 1:15 p.m.
 Tours begin at the Maguire Welcome Center, located in the lobby of the Edward Miner Gallaudet Memorial Building (EMG).
 Each tour lasts approximately one hour.
 Tours are conducted by Student Ambassadors in American Sign Language (ASL), and voice interpreters are provided for visitors who do not sign.
 Your Student Ambassador will provide you with general information about Gallaudet and its academic programs, residential and commuter life, and extensive curricular and co-curricular activities.

 Visitors may opt to walk around campus on their own.
-A self-guided campus tour pamphlet is available in the Maguire Welcome Center.
-Alternately, you can check out an Apple iPad with a virtual tour.
+A walking tour pamphlet is available in the Maguire Welcome Center.
+Alternately, you can view our virtual tour on any electronic device.